CPK Insurance

 It typically centers on liability for bodily injury, property damage, and third-party claims, plus commercial property protection for tools and materials and commercial auto if you use vehicles for jobs.

 Yes, if you have 1 or more employees in Delaware.
-Sole proprietors, partners, and LLC members are listed as exemptions in the state data.
+Sole proprietors, partners, and LLC members may be exempt.

 Yes.
 Many Delaware carpenters combine general liability insurance with commercial property insurance so they can address client property damage, tool theft, and storm-related losses in one quote review.